Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Robyn Fed from Hampton, TN

 Last fall I had two total knee replacements - the right one first and the left one five days later.
 My inventive youngest son brought a couple "sippy" cups to the hospital for me.
 Being extremely dry mouthed, etc. from the meds and quite immobile from the surgery, I had trouble trying to handle a cup and straw without spilling all over myself.
-The sippy cups were perfect.
-I'd have pop or juice in one and water in the other.
-The grandchildren were proud to help their grandmother out with their old cups.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What are your ideas for using retired sippy cups?

 Save your sippy cup for when your child is older!
 I saved my highest-quality sippy cup (coincidentally, the one that was in the best shape) when my daughter graduated to "real" cups.
 Now when she has a stomach bug and spends the day on the couch, I give her the sippy cup instead of letting her drink out of a real cup in my living room.
 Even though she's now 8, she loves her special "sick" cup and I never have to clean up spills.

 When my children graduated from small sippie trainer cups to 'big kid' cups, I remained faithful to my pack rat tendencies.
 I now keep the trainer cups in the bathroom cabinet to rinse after my family and I brush our teeth instead of paper cups.
 After each use (one cup per person per brushing), I simply run the cups through the diswasher on 'sanitize'.
 Plus, since they're small, they fit in the cabinet perfectly!
 This way, I'm saving money, saving a tree, and reducing waste all at the same time.